 <Environment name="spagobi_service_url" type="java.lang.String" value="http://10.10.18.94/SpagoBI"/>

-<Environment name="spagobi_host_url" type="java.lang.String" value="http://10.10.18.94"/>
+<Environment name="spago_host_url" type="java.lang.String" value="http://10.10.18.94"/>

-Setting AJP port.
+Setting AJP Port

 AJP SSL